 You don’t want them to spend those fifteen seconds saying, “Huh?”
 Make sure that your visitor can tell what you have to offer, and what they need to do to get it.

-Here’s how you can tell: get a stranger to visit your website.
+Here’s how you can tell whether your message is clear: get a stranger to visit your website.

 I leave it up to you to determine precisely what you will do to entice strangers to do this.
 I just ask them.